Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 When to Find Thimbleberries

 Thimbleberries are perennial and present year-round but deciduous, meaning they drop their leaves in the fall.
-The brownish canes that remain over winter can be tough to spot and identify.
+The brownish canes that remain over winter can be tough to spot and identify in the off season.

-They begin to leaf out in early spring, around the same time as many other deciduous trees, and then flower soon after.
-They will flower and fruit over a long period, and depending on your location, you may spot Thimbleberries blooming from May to August.
+The plants begin to leaf out in early spring, around the same time as many other deciduous trees, and then flower soon after.
+They flower and fruit over a long period, and depending on your location, you may spot thimbleberries blooming from May to August.
+Fruiting follows the bloom by 4 to 6 weeks.
+Western thimbleberry typically peaks in July through August in northern California through the Pacific Northwest.
+Eastern thimbleberry peaks in late June through August along the Appalachian range, with northern populations fruiting later.

 Eastern Thimbleberry Flowers

 Eastern Thimbleberry Flowers.
-The western species is white, but similar in shape.
+The western species has white flowers similar in shape.

 Thimbleberries are one of those plants that’s easy to overlook along the sides of roads and trails you regularly use until they have fruit.
-Then, you may spot its red berries that look very similar to raspberries.
+Then you may spot the bright red berries that look very similar to raspberries.

-These shrubs also have a similar form as many other Rubus or raspberry species with long arching canes.
-However, their leaves are a bit different.
-While most Rubus species have compound leaves, Thimbleberry’s are simple and palmate, looking more like maple leaves.
+These shrubs also have a similar form to many other Rubus or raspberry species, with long arching canes.
+However, the leaves are quite different.
+While most Rubus species have compound leaves made up of three or more leaflets, thimbleberry leaves are simple and palmate, looking more like maple leaves than raspberry leaves.

-Both species of Thimbleberry taste and look similar.
-The major difference is their flowers.
-Rubus odoratus has very fragrant, pinkish-purple blooms rather than white like many Rubus species, including Rubus parviflorus, making it especially easy to pick out.
-Compared to other Rubus species, both Thimbleberries have relatively large blooms.
+Both species of thimbleberry taste and look similar in fruit.
+The major difference is the flowers.
+Rubus odoratus has very fragrant pink-purple blooms rather than white like many Rubus species, including Rubus parviflorus.
+The pink-purple flowers make eastern thimbleberry especially easy to pick out.
+Compared to other Rubus species, both thimbleberries have relatively large blooms (¾ to 2¼ inches across).

-You’ll often spot Thimbleberries growing in large patches as they can spread through underground rhizomes allowing them to cover an area and outcompete other plants quickly.
+You’ll often spot thimbleberries growing in large patches because they spread through underground rhizomes, allowing them to cover an area and outcompete other plants quickly.

 Thimbleberry Fruit